 Sprudge: What’s next for BACC?

-Experimenting with new ways to engage the community inside and outside the coffee industry.
-From the inside, we have been lucky to listen when more experienced communities like the Barista Guild of America, Panda Hernandez from the Pacific North West TNT, Patrick Burns from the West Texas Barista Throwdown League or Anastasia Chovan from Barista Nation offer us their guidance.
-From the outside, we have been lucky to meet entrepreneurs and community focused organizations like Hub Oakland, 18 Reasons, Green Festival and a few others who share best practices from beyond the coffee industry.
+Experiment with new ways to engage the community inside and outside the coffee industry.
+From the inside, we have been lucky to listen when more experienced communities like the Barista Guild of America, Panda Hernandez from the Pacific North West TNT, Patrick Burns from the West Texas Barista Throwdown League, or Anastasia Chovan from Barista Nation offer us their guidance.
+From the outside, we have been lucky to meet entrepreneurs and community-focused organizations like Hub Oakland, 18 Reasons, Green Festival, and a few others who share best practices from beyond the coffee industry.

-Sprudge: Responding to criticism on Twitter (certain folks queening out about throwdowns, etc), how do you think BACC will evolve?
+Sprudge: Responding to criticism on Twitter how do you think BACC will evolve?